 Skip to Content

 The Agency for Healthcare Research and Quality (AHRQ) released a funding announcement for Research Centers in Primary Care Practice Based Research and Learning.
 The Iowa Research Network (IRENE) worked with L.J.
 Fagnan, MD at the Oregon Rural Practice-based Research Network and submitted a proposal.
-This past month we learned it has been funded!

 The new Research Center in Practice-Based Research is a collaboration of six well-established practice-based research networks (PBRNs) that joined together to create the Meta-network Learning and Research Center (Meta-LARC).
 Meta-LARC’s mission is to sustain a consortium of PBRNs dedicated to increasing the quality, effectiveness and safety of primary care through accelerated research and collaborative learning.
 Meta-LARC members include the Oregon Rural Practice-based Research Network (ORPRN, Center home), the Iowa Research Network (IRENE), State Networks of Colorado Ambulatory Practices and Partners (SNOCAP), Oregon’s Safety Net West Practice-based Research Network (SNW), the Quebec Practice Based Research Network (QPBRN), and the Wisconsin Research and Education Network (WREN).
 These PBRNs are comprised of 533 primary care practices and over 6,000 clinicians who provide care for an estimated three million patients in rural, urban, and underserved communities.
 Combined, the networks have conducted over 200 studies and published nearly 200 scientific publications.